21 June 2019 ............... Length about 5,000 words (39,000 bytes).

 confident) than they think. ....

-F) We now know quite a lot about the software requirements, that wasn't known
+F) We now know quite a lot about the desirable software requirements that

 - The modularisation / architecture: e.g. separation of object presentation;

-choice of which pair to look at; and the other aspects of the UID.
+choice of which pair to look at; and the other aspects of the UID (user

-- Flexibility in display, and whether to display it at all.
+- Flexibility in display, and whether to display the work at all.

 - Variations in the algorithm; how to deal with worst case ordering of